-Dr. Olsen is Director and Founder of the Duke Dermatopharmacology Study Center.
-This clinical trials unit, started in 1983 by Dr. Olsen, has been involved in over 160 clinical studies for dermatological indications.
-The studies have included Phase 1-IV, pharmaceutical, FDA, and FTC sponsored, and investigator initiated research protocols for multiple considtions or treatments of dermatology.
+Dr. Olsen is a faculty member of both the Departments of Dermatology and Medicine (Division of Hematologic Malignancies and Cellular Therapy) and a member of the Duke Cancer Institute and the Duke Clinical Research Institute.
+She is Founder and Director of the Duke Dermatopharmacology Study Center and has been involved in over 165 clinical studies for dermatological and oncologic indications.
+The studies have included Phase 1-IV, pharmaceutical, FDA, and FTC sponsored, and investigator initiated research protocols for multiple conditions.

 Education and Training

 - Resident, Dermatology, Duke University, 1980 - 1983